 In health care effective QI could manifest itself in a number of ways.
 Ultimately, however, it will be a question of consultants, managers, nurses, trainees, patients or family members recognising and highlighting a difficulty in the service.
 Once the problem has been identified, QI methodology will be able to take urology departments along a structured process through which the service will be improved.

 In practice this could mean anything from reducing waiting times, lowering the risk of post-operative infections, creating seamless patient pathways or even reducing mortality rates.
 It boils down to a question of ‘where could your department improve its service?’.
 QI offers the means to achieve this improvement.
+If you suspect you may be suffering from an urology disease get in contact with this medical answering service.

 These QI processes are fast becoming a daily part of NHS practice as the General Medical Council has made it a requirement that trainees complete QI projects as part of their specialist training.
 Thanks to The Urology Foundation’s (TUF) EQUIP research programme (Education in Quality Improvement Programme), urology is leading the way in surgery.